USEPA/invitrotkstats_dataproc/README.md

 ## Organization of Files

-* **final_RData**: Contains a collection of R data files (extension ".RData") which are the final result from processing the raw mass-spectrometry data with the `invitroTKstats` pipeline.
+* **final_RData**: Contains a collection of R data files (extension ".RData") which are the final result from processing the raw mass-spectrometry data with the `invitroTKstats` pipeline and is the staging post before going into the `invitroTKdata` R data package.

 * **working**: Contains a set of directories with raw data files from the wet-lab (internal or contracted) and scripts/rmarkdown files necessary to pipeline data to generate the final dataset related to a particular study/manuscript.